 Although I hadn't written about my views publicly until this time; I have kept a journal since the end of 2008.
 This started after hearing Dov Baron talk about the benefits of journaling.

 One of the biggest inspirations in my style of writing has been Osho.
-Before I ever wrote an article or a story, I was drawn in by his style of writing.
+Before I ever wrote an article, I was drawn in by his style of writing.
 And I said to myself 'If I could write, I would write like him'.
 What I appreciate about his style of writing is his directness and the clarity that his writings have.